-Twenty five gallon donor Tim Baird is a regular in the Sioux City Donor Center.
+Twenty eight gallon donor Tim Baird is a regular in the Sioux City Donor Center.
 His specialty?
 Liquid gold – platelets.

 “I’ve always given.
 I’d give so so,” Tim explained.
 “It wasn’t a regular basis, and then 9/11 took place.
 My daughter said ‘Let’s go give blood.’
 They took the blood.
 In the little pouch that’s next to it, before they could even put the tube on it, it had clotted.
 They said ‘You probably shouldn’t be giving whole blood.
 You should be giving platelets.’”